Frequently Asked Questions

 How is CYA going to handle social distancing in classrooms?
 Are class sizes going to be adjusted?

 CYA has an abundance of classrooms of different sizes.
-Classrooms will be assigned depending on the number of students enrolled in each class & according to Greek Government regulations regarding classroom distancing in effect at that time.
-Onsite classes will be conducted with respect to social distancing following museum and sites health protocols and with the use of wireless audio guide system to increase audible range and facilitate easy communication.
+Classrooms will be assigned depending on the number of students enrolled in each class & according to Greek authorities regulations regarding classroom distancing.
+Onsite classes will be conducted with respect to social distancing following museum and sites health protocols and with the use of wireless audio guide systems to increase audible range and facilitate easy communication.

 Have extra measures in sanitation & facilities maintenance been taken?

-Since January, the maintenance department has upgraded its daily cleaning regime by following WHO and CDC recommendations about sanitizing home and work environments.
-Disinfectant is used extensively on frequently touched surfaces such as desks, doorknobs, railings, etc. as recommended.
-WHO posters on how to prevent the spread of a disease have been posted throughout the CYA facilities and in student apartments.
+Since January 2020, the housing department has upgraded its daily cleaning regime by following WHO and CDC recommendations about sanitizing home and work environments.
+As per cleaning procedures established at CYA since January, disinfectant is used on all frequently touched surfaces such as desks, tables, doorknobs, railings, etc. Classroom equipment is disinfected between classes as well.
+WHO and CDC posters on how to prevent the spread of a disease and how to identify COVID-19 symptoms have been posted throughout the CYA facilities and in student apartments.
 Hand disinfectant containers have been placed prominently and in abundance throughout the CYA buildings and in all student apartments.
-As per cleaning procedures established since January, desk surfaces, door handles etc. will be disinfected between classes.
 All classrooms have opening windows for air ventilation & most have a separate clima unit.

 Will students/staff be required to wear masks?